buchenberg/drunken-master/README.md

 ```
 yarn start
 ```

+### Server Routes

+The following routes are available on all instances of the Drunken Master server.
+They are baked right in and do not rely on OAS definitions.

+#### GET /oas

+This returns the OAS meta-document.
+The actual OpenAPI specification is in a child object called spec.
+The document also has an _id ('spec') and _rev (e.g. 142-a2b7348dae3d1e85fc60ae848ef60639) field.

+#### GET /oas/json

+This endpoint return a JSON version of the OpenAPI specification

+#### GET /oas/yaml

+Just like it says on the tin, this one serves a YAML representation of the OpenAPI specification.

+#### PUT /oas

+This will either create a new spec or add a revision to supercede the existing spec.
+In CouchDB data is immutable nothing is every really updated.

+#### PUT /server

+This call will initiate a reparsing of the OAS and a dynamic rerouting of the Hapi server.
 ## Client

 Drunken Master comes with a React based web UI.
 If you make any changes to the modules/ui code run the following at the server root to build and and deploy the bundles to modules/public where it will be served.